una/personal-goals/happy-moments/happy-moments.md

 09/26/2015
 ---
 I gave my talk at CSS Conf EU today!
 It went so well!
-I stold a big white balloon from the decor and talked to the light crew to have them project a rainbow onto it for the talk.
+I stole a big white balloon from the decor and talked to the light crew to have them project a rainbow onto it for the talk.

 09/27/2015
 ---
-Toward the end of JS Conf and befor the after party, I went to Berghaim with a few people.
+Toward the end of JS Conf and before the after party, I went to Berghaim with a few people.
 I had *so* much fun dancing and I was super happy we all got in.

 09/28/2015
 ---